varmox/ygeonline/content/post/vsphere-monitoring.md

 **Create TIG Config**

 Head to your influxDB container ip with port 8086.
-In my case it is '172.29.31.3:8086'
+In my case it is '172.29.31.3:8086' With help of the webinterface create your buckets according to the naming in your "telegraf.conf" file.

 **Import Grafana Dashboards**